 The power supply in the Bloodhound is an isolated switching power supply.
 The AC power that is supplied is first converted into very high voltage direct current (DC).
 The incoming voltage and frequency is not important, as long as there is enough to keep the DC voltage high enough.
-Generally between 85 and 240 VAC and between 45 and 65 cycles.
+Generally, between 85 and 240 VAC and between 45 and 65 cycles.
 This permits the Bloodhound to operate with wildly fluctuating voltage and frequencies that are very common when running on rig power.
 The high voltage DC output of the power supply is inverted to alternating current (AC) and fed to a high frequency transformer, then rectified to generate a smooth and regulated 13.5 DC voltage that is used by the Bloodhound to maintain the backup battery and operate the system.

-The internal battery is a common household 12 volt 5 amp hour burglar alarm battery found at Radio Shack or other battery supply store.
+The internal battery is a common household 12 volt 5-amp hour burglar alarm battery found at local battery supply store.
 This battery is kept charged by the Bloodhound system.
 When the incoming AC power fails, this battery will keep the Bloodhound running for around two hours when in like new condition.
 This time is reduced as the battery ages.
 It is recommended to change the battery every year for maintenance.
-At a minimum, It should be changed at least every two years.
-If the battery has an internal short or if there is a failure in the charge circuit, the 7.5 amp fuse on the Brain Board may open.
-This fuse is a standard 7.5 amp ATO type automotive fuse found in any automotive store.
+If the battery has an internal short or if there is a failure in the charge circuit, the 7.5-amp fuse on the Brain Board may open.
+This fuse is a standard 7.5-amp ATO type automotive fuse found in any automotive store.